dreisigmeyer/carra_prep2/README.md

 More information is available at https://conda.io/docs/user-guide/tasks/manage-environments.html.

 ## Running the code
+After getting the data and setting up the Python environment, the entire process that follows can be run with the convenience script
+`nohup ./doitall.sh &`
+* The outputs in _CARRA\_2014/outData/_ are post-processed and then sent to CARRA for PIKing.
+* The file _patent\_metadata/prdn\_metadata.csv_ is used later for triangulation.
+* From _create\_GBD\_metadata_ the files
+_zip3\_cities.json_,
+_cityMispellings.json_,
+_inventors.json_ and
+_close_city_spellings.json_
+are also used later for triangulation.
+The entire run can take multiple days to complete.

 1.	_GBD\_1976\_2001\_dat\_to\_xml_ will process any pre-2002 patents in the dat format.
 	The original dat files (1976-2001 as YYYY.zip) are available at https://bulkdata.uspto.gov/